derb12/pybaselines/docs/algorithms/morphological.rst

 mpspline (Morphology-Based Penalized Spline)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:func:`.mpspline` uses both morphological operations and penalized splines
+:meth:`.mpspline` uses both morphological operations and penalized splines
 to create the baseline.
 First, the data is smoothed by fitting a penalized
 spline to the closing of the data with a window of 3.
 Then baseline points are
 identified where the smoothed data is equal to the element-wise minimum between the
 opening of the smoothed data and the average of a morphological erosion and dilation
 of the opening.
 The baseline points are given a weighting of :math:`1 - p`, while all
-other points are given a weight of :math:`p`, similar to the :func:`.mpls` method.
+other points are given a weight of :math:`p`, similar to the :meth:`.mpls` method.
 Finally, a penalized spline is fit to the smoothed data with the assigned weighting.

 .. plot::